WandersonAlves/generator-kube-microservice-node/README.md

   }
 ```

 Everything is injected by `inversify` and the composition root lives in `src/config/inversify.config.ts`.
+Your entities controllers should be imported on `src/config/inversify.config.ts`, so `inversify-express-utils` can inject your controller on express routes.

 Inside the composition root, we import all controllers and `inversifyjs` takes care to setup our application (as seen on `src/index.ts`)